Camp under the stars, spot elephant + giraffe on our mountain bike safari tour Namibia

 - +Day 12 - Departure

 Sadly this is your departure day.
-If time allows, and you didn’t manage to spot a cheetah, then we can take an optional cheetah drive on a nearby farm, before we transport you back to the airport and say our goodbyes, as you bid farewell to Namibia.
+If time allows, we can have one final ride or hike, or we can head into the city to enjoy a tour by car before we transport you back to the airport and say our goodbyes, as you bid farewell to Namibia.

 Meals included: Breakfast